Optum/long-medical-document-lms/general/README.md

 ### Environment

-These scripts are intended to be run in a Python 3.8 conda environment.
+All subdirectories contain scripts intended to be run in a Python 3.8 conda environment.
 To create such an environment run `conda create --name text-blocks python=3.8` then `source activate text-blocks` to activate the environment.
 Dependencies can be installed from `requirements.txt` by running `pip install -r requirements.txt` from the base directory of this repository.

-The experiment scripts are equipped to run LM inference on a single GPU VM and have been tested on Azure `Standard_NC6s_v3` machines.
+The explainability experiment scripts are equipped to run LM inference on a single GPU VM and have been tested on Azure `Standard_NC6s_v3` machines which have 16 GB GPU RAM, while the training scripts in `models/` (except for `lr.py`) use [PyTorch Data Parallelism](https://pytorch.org/docs/stable/generated/torch.nn.DataParallel.html) to distribute training over a single node with multiple GPUs.
+LM training scripts were tested on Azure `Standard_ND40rs_v2` machines which have 32 GB GPU RAM per GPU and 8 GPUs in total.

 ### Experiment Parameters